HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/access.md

 ## Accessing Search V2 Authoring from Practitioner Studio

-To access Search V2 Authoring from the Practitioner Studio, log in to your HCL Digital Experience 9.5 platform, and select **Web Content** from the Practitioner Studio homepage or side navigation panel.
+To access Search V2 Authoring from the Practitioner Studio, log in to your HCL Digital Experience 9.5 platform and navigate to **Web Content** from the Practitioner Studio homepage or the side navigation panel.

 ![](../../assets/HCL_SearchV2_Authoring_Access_01.png "Log in to HCL Digital Experience 9.5")